TechCohort14/TA200-NFAR-Intermediate-Automation/05-conditional-statements.md

 1. Begin by creating a file in the `page objects` folder called `checkboxes.page.js`

-2. Create the `class`, `selectors`, and anything required to select elements on the 'add/ remove page'. *Use the `login.page` as an example*.
-You may need to refer to the WebDriverIO docs on creating how to creating selectors [Selectors](https://webdriver.io/docs/selectors/) It may be necessary to use multiple different types of selectors to complete this assignment.
+2. Create the `class`, `selectors`, and anything required to select elements on the 'checkboxes'. *Use the `login.page` as an example*.
+You may need to refer to the WebDriverIO docs on how to creating selectors [Selectors](https://webdriver.io/docs/selectors/) It may be necessary to use different types of selectors to complete this assignment.

 3. Create your test called `checkboxes.spec.js`.
 Use the `example.e2e` file as an example.